Resources to find and make the most out of farmers' markets

 WIC Staff & Partner Resources

 Interested to see what training materials other WIC State agencies offer?
 See our Farmers' Markets Training Materials page.
-Want to share your Farmers’ Market materials?
-Send us a link to your resources and we’ll add to the collection.
+You can even share farmers’ market resources you’ve created so we can add them to the collection.

 Looking to share information among fellow WIC staff and partners about the WIC Farmers' Market Nutrition Program (FMNP)?
-See the WIC FMNP Fact Sheet, and the WIC FMNP webpage for additional information about the program, and contact information for participating State agencies.
+See the WIC FMNP webpage, and the WIC FMNP Fact Sheet for additional information and contact information for participating State agencies.

-Staying safe doesn't stop at shopping.
-Did you know that foodborne illness incidences rise in the summer?
-Bacteria multiply faster when it's warm, so it's also important to keep all food safe, including produce.
-Explore Summertime Food Safety resources that you can use to help educate participants on how to reduce their risk of foodborne illness.
+Did you know that foodborne illness rates increase when temperatures rise?
+Bacteria multiply faster when it's warm, so it's important to keep all food safe, including produce.
+Explore Summertime Food Safety resources you can use to help educate participants on how to reduce their risk of foodborne illness.